mhenr18/injector/README.md

 universal (but must at least contain code with the same architecture as the target).

-Your payload .dylib *must* contain a `payload_main` function, whose signature is as follows:
+Your payload .dylib *must* contain a `payload_entry` function, whose signature is as follows:

-    void payload_main(int in, int out, int err);
+    void payload_entry(int in, int out, int err);

-`in`, `out` and `err` are fds that correspond to the stdin, stdout and stderr of the injector.
-If the injector is closed and a write is made to `out` or `err`, a SIGPIPE will be raised.
+This function is called on a new thread upon injection. `in`, `out` and `err` are fds that correspond to the stdin, stdout and stderr of the injector.
+Note that managing them is the role of the payload - they aren't closed if needed when the entry point returns.

-The `payload_main` function is invoked on a new thread in the target process - if you need to interact with any UI the first thing you'll want to do is schedule code on the main run loop.
-Anything overriden with mach_override can be done on the new thread as mach_override is atomic.

 The injector will run as long as the `out` and `err` files are kept open.